Zoom

 Creating rooms before a meeting

-The host and the co-host of the meeting may divide the participants in different rooms for team work or similar arrangements.
+The host and co-host of the meeting can assign the participants to different rooms for work in small groups or similar arrangements.

-You can create Breakout room groups in advance before the meeting via the Zoom browser view in the meeting settings (www.helsinki.fi/zoom > Sign in > Meetings > Name of the meeting and Edit), under Breakout room pre-assign.
+The host can create breakrooms before the meeting in the Zoom browser view, under meeting settings (www.helsinki.fi/zoom > Sign in > Meetings > Name of meeting and Edit), by selecting Breakout room pre-assign.

-2. rename the rooms and divide participants to the rooms in advance*
+2. Rename rooms and assign participants to the rooms in advance*

-3. import rooms and participants from a CSV file
+3. Import rooms and participants from a CSV file (see Zoom’s own instructions)

-* Please note, however, that only users of the University of Helsinki Zoom account can be added to small groups in advance.
-They also need to be logged in to Zoom before joining the meeting so that Zoom can identify them and divide them into groups.
-The host or the co-host cannot divide Zoom users outside the University of Helsinki into groups until the meeting starts.
+* Please note that only users of the University of Helsinki Zoom account can be added to small groups in advance.
+They also need to be logged in to Zoom before joining the meeting so that Zoom can identify them and assign them to groups.
+The host or co-host can assign Zoom users outside the University of Helsinki to groups only after the meeting has started.

 If the pre-assigned groups do not immediately appear in the Breakout rooms window, try Recreate → Recover to pre-assigned rooms.